 In brief, climate science in its current state is depriving humankind of reliable information, accurate images, and sound advice regarding geoengineering – a set of methods that, with due regard for the risks involved, must be employed quickly and decisively to maintain a livable environment.

-All of this is maddening because the solution to the GHG-based emergencies is, at least conceptually, stunningly simple: GHG concentrations must be returned to their safe levels, and this must be done as rapidly as technically and socially feasible.
+All of this is maddening because the solution to the GHG-based emergencies is, at least in principle, stunningly simple: GHG concentrations must be returned to their safe levels, and this must be done as quickly as technically and socially feasible.
 These imperatives are depicted in the graph below, which tracks the level of unsafe GHG concentrations over time.

-The most notable feature of this graph is the absence of temperature.
+A notable feature of the above graph is the absence of temperature.
 This is because temperature is irrelevant to a rational GHG strategy.
 If this sounds wrong, consider an analogy.

 If your roof is creaking because the snow is piling up, you wouldn’t estimate that two hours remain before it collapses and then watch television for another hour before taking action.
 No, you’d get up there immediately and start shoveling as fast as you can.
 Why?
 Because you have no idea if your estimate is correct: collapse could come in five or thirty minutes.
 But excess GHGs have been causing loud creaks in the global environment for decades.
 The only reasonable response is to shovel those concentrations away as quickly as possible, regardless of any “safe” temperature projections.